More cars could be allowed in Singapore with move towards ERP2 system, says Jeffrey Siow, as law passed

 ERP2 on-board units will be mandatory for all Singapore-registered vehicles as the country fully switches to the ERP2 system from Jan 1, 2027.

-SINGAPORE: The number of cars allowed on Singapore roads may grow in future as the country moves closer to completing the transition to the ERP2 system next year, said Acting Transport Minister Jeffrey Siow on Wednesday (Feb 4).
+SINGAPORE: The number of cars allowed on Singapore roads may grow in the future, with improvements in traffic management using data from the ERP2 system, said Acting Transport Minister Jeffrey Siow on Wednesday (Feb 4).

 Singapore has been reducing its vehicle growth rate over the years, with the rate kept at zero since February 2018 for all categories except for goods vehicles and buses, according to the Ministry of Transport (MOT) website.
 The current rates will remain until Jan 31, 2028.